NotTaco3/NotTaco3/README.md

 # ❗Warning
 -What I post here isn't all of my work, just what I want to show to the public.<br>
 -I really like to show stuff, but lots of my projects are just for small groups of my friends, so I like to keep them private, thank you!<br>
--Add Taco_Developz on Discord if you want deeper work or want a developer to work on something (I can do bots, AI's, websites, apps, and more!)<br>
+-Add Taco_Developz on Discord if you want to talk to me or collab with me, not working anymore unless it has incredible pay!<br>

 # 📝 What I hope to build in the future!
 -My own website, similar to Scratch but with monetization ability!<br>